daltoniam/Skeets/README.md

 self.view.addSubview(imageView)

 //set the cache directory.
-Only have to do this once since `sharedManager` is a singleton let paths = NSSearchPathForDirectoriesInDomains(.DocumentDirectory, .UserDomainMask, true) ImageManager.sharedManager.cache.diskDirectory = "\(paths[0])/ImageCache"
+Only have to do this once since `sharedManager` is a singleton let paths = NSSearchPathForDirectoriesInDomains(.CachesDirectory, .UserDomainMask, true) ImageManager.sharedManager.cache.diskDirectory = "\(paths[0])/ImageCache"

 //for OSX